-- Instant Pot cooking times for meat
+- Pressure Cooker cooking times for meat

-- Instant Pot cooking times for beans
+- Free printable Instant Pot cooking times for beans

-- Instant Pot cooking times for vegetables
+- Printable Instant Pot cooking times for vegetables

 To compare this is a crock pot cooking times printable which of course is more like 6-8 hours to cook each meal.

 The reviews are out and it seems that the Instant Pot is a huge hit and is taking the cooking world by storm.
-The debate of slow cooker vs Instant Pot in my mind is a landslide and I use my pressure cooker almost daily as I am very short on time lately.
+The debate of slow cooker vs Instant Pot in my mind is a landslide.
+I use my pressure cooker almost daily as I am very short on time lately.